karlseguin/validate.zig/readme.md

 Between the `code`, `data` and `field` fields, developers should be able to programmatically consume and customize the errors.

 ## Typed
 Validation of data happens by calling `validateJsonS` on an `object` validator.
-This function returns a `validate.Typed` instance which is a thin wrapper around `std.typed.Value`.
+This function returns a `typed.Value` instance which is a thin wrapper around `typed.Value` (see [typed.zig](https://github.com/karlseguin/typed.zig)).

-The goal of `validate.Typed` is to provide a user-friendly API to extract the input data safely.
+The goal of `typed.Value` is to provide a user-friendly API to extract the input data safely.

 The returned `Typed` object and its data are only valid as long as the `validate.Context` that was passed into `validateJson` is.